Pothole repair in Grand Junction

 Patching, saw-cut repair, or larger asphalt repair?

-- Patch repair may work for isolated holes where the nearby pavement is still stable.
+- Patch repair may work for isolated holes where the nearby pavement is still stable, the failed material can be cleaned out, and the surrounding asphalt is not breaking apart.

-- Saw-cut or full-depth repair may be needed for failed areas where loose material needs to be removed back to stronger edges.
+- Saw-cut or full-depth repair may be needed for failed areas where loose material needs to be removed back to stronger edges and the repair needs a cleaner tie-in than a quick surface patch.

-- Resurfacing or overlay may be worth discussing when potholes are part of broader cracking, raveling, or surface failure.
+- Resurfacing or overlay may be worth discussing when potholes are part of broader cracking, raveling, oxidation, or surface failure across a drive lane or parking area.

 - Drainage correction may be needed when the same pothole keeps returning because water sits in the repair area.